DataDog/hiring-engineers/answers.md

 ![Agent Status](img/agent-status.png)

 #### Additional Hosts
-I also created two additional hosts so I can learn the differences of configuring Datadog on different environments.
+I also created two additional hosts so I could explore the differences of configuring Datadog on different environments.
 I used AWS EC2 for creating two instances for Windows Server 2019 and Amazon Linux.
-I used Windows Server for exploring installation with Datadog Agent installer and Amazon Linux for learning about Docker Agent set up.
+I used Windows Server for exploring installation with the Datadog Agent installer and Amazon Linux for learning about the Docker Agent set up.

-So total I had three hosts with following set ups:
+So in total I had three hosts with the following set ups:

 | Vagrant | AWS EC2              | AWS EC2      |
 | ------- | -------------------- | ------------ |